craigtkhill/zettelkasten-book/src/ai/introduction.md

 I notice that as LLMs take bigger and bigger steps, the quality of their output declines.
 Sure, they might do fantastically on benchmarks, but their benchmarks do not match my real-world use case.

-I am equal parts AI skeptic, AI advocate but I try to hold in my mind that the current models and algorithms are less Artificial Intelligence and more *Articulate Idiots*.
+I subscribe to a healthy mix of critics and optimists in my AI reading diet, and I consider myself equal parts AI skeptic, AI advocate but I try to hold in my mind that the current models and algorithms are less Artificial Intelligence and more *Articulate Idiots*.

 It does so much so well on the surface but when I dig a little deeper, and have done enough reading and studying to be opinionated about a topic, I find so much of what it outputs is wrong or substandard.
 And with longer and longer outputs to audit, this becomes frustrating.

 So I can't rely on their APIs for a stable workflow.
 I'm not saying we should stop using AI for development.
 But we should stop relying on it.
 I don't want AI tools that write all the code.
 I want tools to write the code the way I want to write it.